-The Stewardship Council has developed a grant program to fund enhancements on the Watershed Lands in the future.
-Grant funding will be available to accomplish any number of potential future physical measures such as developing trails, day use areas, and other public access improvements.
+The Stewardship Council has developed a grant program that will fund selected enhancements on the Watershed Lands.
+It is anticipated that grant funding will be available to accomplish future projects that enhance one or more of the six Beneficial Public Values.
+Projects may include habitat restoration or physical measures such as developing trails, day use areas, and other public access improvements.

-Settlement Agreement Paragraph 17(c) states, "PG&E shall fund PG&E Environmental Enhancement Corporation with \$70 million in Cash to cover administrative expenses and the costs of environmental enhancements to the Watershed Lands... provided that no such enhancement may at any time interfere with PG&E's hydroelectric operations maintenance or capital improvements."
+3 Settlement Agreement Paragraph 17(c) states, "PG&E shall fund PG&E Environmental Enhancement Corporation with \$70 million in Cash to cover administrative expenses and the costs of environmental enhancements to the Watershed Lands... provided that no such enhancement may at any time interfere with PG&E's hydroelectric operations maintenance or capital improvements."